An American Robin foraging for ants.

 Image by Naturelady from Pixabay

-The Northern Flicker Range is a species of bird that inhabits the Western United States.
+The Northern Flicker is a species of bird that inhabits the Western United States.
 It ranges from California to Montana and into Canada.
 They are found in many habitats, but mainly live in forested areas or on agricultural land.
 The flickers are most commonly seen searching for food along forest edges or walking on the ground near fallen trees.
 These birds are insectivores that feed mainly on ants, termites, beetles, spiders and other invertebrates.

 Common Starling